tkn-tub/ns3-gym/src/wifi/doc/source/wifi-user.rst

 * Decide on which physical layer framework, the ``SpectrumWifiPhy`` or ``YansWifiPhy``, to use.
 This will affect which Channel and Phy type to use.
-* Configure the Channel: Channel takes care of getting signal from one device to other devices on the same wifi channel.
+* Configure the Channel: Channel takes care of getting signal from one device to other devices on the same Wi-Fi channel.
   The main configurations of WifiChannel are propagation loss model and propagation delay model.
 * Configure the WifiPhy: WifiPhy takes care of actually sending and receiving wireless signal from Channel.
 Here, WifiPhy decides whether each frame will be successfully